mykytatishkin/TenConverter/README.md

 ## 1.1
 <b>Fixed:</b>
 - Crashing by pressing on button
+- Crashing by enterence not a digits
 <b>Added:</b>
 - Copy button
 - Example of enterence
+- Enterence only digits

 ## 1.0
 <b> Application realise </b>